• Skip to main content

 6. Spoon a generous amount of white sauce over top each roll.
 1-2 tablespoons for each roll.
 You will have leftover sauce (perfect for dipping sandwiches in!).

-7. Sprinkle remaining parmesan cheese over top (mozzarella or white cheddar will work as well).
+7. Sprinkle remaining parmesan cheese over top.

 Notes